-If you are a business owner, content creator, or entrepreneur in Nepal, understanding the Copyright Act, 2059 (2002) is crucial.
-This law protects your creative works—whether it’s written content, music, designs, or software—from being copied or misused without your permission.
+If you are a business owner, content creator, or entrepreneur in Nepal, it’s important to know about the Copyright Act, 2059 (2002).
+This law protects your creative work—like writing, music, designs, or software—from being copied or used without your permission.

-In this blog, we’ll explain what the Copyright Act is, why it matters, and how it affects your business in Nepal.
+In this guide, we explain what copyright is, why it matters, and how it affects your business in Nepal.

 What is Copyright?

-Copyright is a legal right that gives the creator of original works the exclusive right to use, reproduce, distribute, and monetize their creation for a specific period of time.
+Copyright is a legal right that gives the creator of original work the exclusive power to use, share, sell, or protect their work.

 - Books, articles, and blogs